Introducing Hobbycraft Artisans, our in-store expert crafting colleagues who embody our love of craft.

 I’m really excited to be a Hobbycraft Artisan because I enjoy sharing my crafting enthusiasm and knowledge with others.
 I’m also looking forward to learning about other crafts from my fellow Artisans."

-Ask me about Cricut and art
+Ask me about art

 "Hi, I'm Aimee from Hobbycraft Croydon!
 I have been crafting for as long as I can remember and have picked up a broad range of skills during that time.
 I specialise in acrylic painting and I’ve been selling my art for over a year now.